avninc/passkey/README.md

 # Lanyon Passkey

-This integration allows to utilize the Lanyon Passkey integration for Hotel Reservations and booking.
+This integration allows to utilize the Lanyon Passkey integration for Hotel Reservation Management and booking.

 ## Installation